JoanaCatarino/Adaptive-decision-making-task/README.md

 # Adaptive decision-making task

-This Github repository describes the hardware and software code we are currently developing in the DMC lab to train mice in adaptive decision-making task (inspired by [this study](https://www.nature.com/articles/nn.4342)).
+This Github repository describes the hardware and software code we are currently developing in the DMC lab to train mice in adaptive decision-making task (inspired by [Siniscalchi et al., 2016](https://www.nature.com/articles/nn.4342)).
 Our work is inspired by previously published work such as the [International Brain Laboratory task](https://github.com/int-brain-lab/iblrig) and the [DMC-Behavior Platform](https://github.com/hejDMC/dmc-behavior).

 ## Behavior setup